Saab 9000: 9000 CS (hatchback)

-After the old B202 engine was phased out after 1993, there were in summary 9 different engine versions for the CS available in the upcoming years.
+After the old B202 engine was phased out after 1993, there were in summary 8 different engine versions for the 9000 available in the upcoming years, but not all engines were offered in all markets.
+For an example, the B204 FPT (Full Pressure Turbo) with 185 hp was the top-of-the-range engine in some European countries where 2.3-litre engines were not offered for tax reasons.
+Conversely, this engine was not offered in other important markets, such as Germany or the USA.
 After the 1995 model year, the naturally aspirated four-cylinder engines were discontinued in the United States.

 A limited-edition Anniversary model was introduced in 1997 to mark Saab's 50th anniversary, featuring leather seats embossed with the classic, aircraft-inspired Saab logo and a colour-keyed body kit.
 The engine type was freely selectable from the available turbocharged engines from the 1997 model year except the engine used in the Aero model.
 The "Anniversary" could be ordered until the end of the 9000's production in 1998.
 During 1998, the "Anniversary" could be also ordered with the engine of the Aero model.

 The Saab 9000 CS Aero was introduced in 1993.
 Unveiled at the Paris Motor Show in October 1992, the new 9000 Aero was the fastest Saab automobile to date.
-It was powered by a 225 PS version of Saab's 2.3-litre B234 engine, with more power courtesy of a larger Mitsubishi TD04 turbocharger.
-Models equipped with the automatic transmission-equipped were limited to 200 PS and kept the regular turbocharged models' Garrett T25 turbocharger.
-The Aero was equipped with paint-matched body kit and spoiler, eight-way Recaro-designed heated sports seats, a sport suspension, and 16-inch three-spoke Super Aero wheels.
-The Aero's in-gear acceleration was strongly emphasised, and period advertising boasted, "The 5-speed Saab 9000 Aero will streak from 50 to 75 mph faster than a Ferrari Testarossa or a Porsche Carrera 4."
+Models with manual transmission were powered by a 225 PS version of Saab's 2.3-litre B234 engine, with more power courtesy of a larger Mitsubishi TD04 turbocharger.
+Models equipped with the automatic transmission were limited to 200 PS and kept the regular turbocharged models' Garrett T25 turbocharger.
+However, in markets with a ‘penalty tax’ for engines with a displacement of more than 2 litres, such as Italy, the Aero was only offered with the B202 FPT engine (185 hp).

+The Aero was equipped with a paint-matched body kit and spoiler, eight-way Recaro-designed heated sports seats, a sport suspension, and 16-inch three-spoke Super Aero wheels.
+The Aero's in-gear acceleration was strongly emphasised; Hemmings wrote, "The 5-speed Saab 9000 Aero will streak from 50 to 75 mph faster than a Ferrari Testarossa or a Porsche Carrera 4."
 The Aero was discontinued in 1997 and its engine became available for all 9000 models for 1998.
 Total production numbers of the 9000 CS amounted to 174,525 units (34.7% of overall production).